 The park is situated at roughly the spot on Florida's east coast where the water makes that subtle switch from midnight blue to Caribbean-like turquoise.
-Nature reigns here - Sebastian Inlet's beaches are a major sea turtle nesting area and home to an impressive array of bird life.
+Nature reigns here; Sebastian Inlet's beaches are a major sea turtle nesting area and home to an impressive array of birdlife.
 Visitors regularly spot bottlenose dolphins and manatees in the park's waters.
-Meanwhile, the jetty attracts wild life of a different sort when fans of surfing descend for the annual wave-riding contests held here.
-Monster Hole, a break that requires a 1/3-mile paddle to reach, is one of East Coast America's most respected proving grounds.
+Meanwhile, the jetty attracts surfing fans with its annual contests.
+Monster Hole, a break that requires a 1/3-mile paddle to reach, is one of the East Coast's most respected proving grounds.

-Arriving by car, the island park conjures old, wild Florida, and you could get lost exploring the 900 acres of bike trails, beaches and nature walks.
-Fishermen toss nets into the mangrove shallows lining the road that runs through the park, and from atop the 105-year-old fort here the beach dunes below appear wild and untouched.
+As you drive in, the island park conjures old Florida, and you could get lost exploring the 900 acres of bike trails, beaches and nature walks.
+Fishermen toss nets into the mangrove shallows lining the road that runs through the park, and from atop the 105-year-old fort, the beach dunes below appear wild and untouched.

 Tip: Dog owners love the park's leash-free dog beach, dubbed the Paw Playground.
-Here, pups can join their owners for a paddle in the warm Gulf waters.
+There, pups can join their owners for a paddle in the warm Gulf waters.

 Have a secret that's just too good to keep to yourself?
-That's how the locals feel sitting on the hidden treasure that's Pass-a-Grille Beach.
-Officially incorporated into the city of St. Petersburg Beach in 1957, Pass-a-grille, its residents will tell you, remains an enclave apart.
+That's how the locals feel sitting on the hidden treasure that is Pass-a-Grille Beach.
+Officially incorporated into the city of St. Petersburg Beach in 1957, Pass-a-Grille, its residents will tell you, remains an enclave apart.

-From the broad white sand beaches here you can see the pink towers of St. Pete Beach's sprawling Don CeSar Beach Resort to the north.
-But south of Eighth Street (Pass-a-grille's main boutique and café-lined drag), the sands are blissfully empty all the way to the tip of the peninsula.
+From the broad, white-sand beaches, you can see the pink towers of St. Pete Beach's sprawling Don CeSar Beach Resort to the north.
+But south of Eighth Street (Pass-a-Grille's main boutique- and cafe-lined drag), the sands are blissfully empty all the way to the tip of the peninsula.

 Even the tourists here become locals of sorts, as many tend to return year after year, staying in the same hotel rooms and rental cottages.
-The town stretches for blocks along the water, but is only two blocks wide from the bay to the beach, with nary a high rise in sight.
+The town stretches a ways along the water but is only 2 blocks wide from the bay to the beach, with nary a high-rise in sight.
 The historical houses, art studios and unique eateries sandwiched in the sandy lanes are best explored barefoot atop a beach cruiser.

 Atlantic Beach, Jacksonville

-Beach cruisers are the preferred way to roll on the neighborhood streets of Atlantic Beach.
-Here, the dunes are lined with wildflowers and gracious homes rather than the towering condos and chain hotels you'd find to the south in Daytona and Cocoa Beach.
+Beach cruisers are the preferred way to roll on the neighborhood streets.
+The dunes are lined with wildflowers and gracious homes rather than the towering condos and chain hotels you'd find to the south in Daytona and Cocoa Beach.